 I’m working with a lot of SMEs at the moment because of the Covid-19 situation.
 They are trying to get back on track or in some cases, completely change the track.
 One of the items that comes up again and again is case studies.
 Case studies are the most important but often least used marketing asset.
-What can be a better way to convince customers that you are the right company for them than by telling them their peers and competitors have used your services?
+What can be a better way to convince potential customers that you are the right company for them than by letting your customers do it for you?

 Related post How to write a company overview brochure